RSE-Sheffield/GPUComputing.github.io/README.md

-## AccleratedComputing.ac.uk website
+## GPUComputing Sheffield website

 This is a community driven website for the UK accelerated computing research community.
-Feel free to contribute by submitting a pull request.
+Feel free to contribute training or posts by submitting a pull request.